Substantial Unbroken Faith in Jesus Christ for over Two Millennia

 These are just a few answers, if you have any other questions please contact us and ask!
 Better yet, come and see!

-What if I want to visit?
+What if I would like to visit?

-All are welcome!
+Everyone is welcome!
 A few things you may want to know:

 The priest/pastor almost never faces the congregation.
 Why?
-Because we are worshiping together!
+Because we are worshiping the Lord together!
 In Orthodoxy we all face God and worship Him together.
 We are a worshiping community.
 It is not about the pastor (or a band), nor is it about the people.
 The focus of worship for us is God (you can tell a lot about a group by the way they worship).

-We have candles, icons, incense and beauty!
+We have candles, icons, incense, reverence, beauty, and more!